Up to 35% REIMBURSEMENT

 - The project in question must have a minimum of 30 working days in Iceland, either consisting of actual film production (shooting) days or defined post-production working days.
 Of the 30 working days, a minimum of 10 shooting days in Iceland is however always required.

 - The number of staff working directly on the project shall be 50 at a minimum and this work shall amount to 50 working days.
 It is a requirement that both salary and payments to employees and contractors, shall be taxed in Iceland.

-Applying for the 25% reimbursement is an easy straightforward procedure.
-Applications are sent to the Ministry of Industries and Innovation and must be submitted before starting the production.
+Applying for the reimbursement is an easy straightforward procedure.
+Applications are submitted online to the Icelandic Film Centre and must be submitted before starting the production.

 ICELAND AND EUROPEAN COUNTRIES COOPERATIONS

 European content classification.
 Since Iceland is a member of the European Economic Area, films and television programmes made in Iceland receive European content status.
 This entitles Icelandic productions to be classified as European material when released in Europe, without affecting any quotas on the release of non-European content material there.

 Through Iceland’s membership of the European Economic Area, films and television programmes made in Iceland can receive grants for development and distribution and promotion of Icelandic projects and for training of professionals offered by the MEDIA Program of the European Union.